Issyk-Kul: Tourism

-The city of Karakol (formerly Przhevalsk, after the Russian explorer Przhevalsky, who died there) is the administrative seat of Issyk-Kul Region of Kyrgyzstan.
-It is near the east tip of the lake and is a good base for excursions into the surrounding area.
-Its small old core contains an impressive wooden mosque, built without metal nails by the Dungan people and a wooden Orthodox church that was used as a stable during Soviet times.
+The city of Karakol (formerly Przhevalsk, after the Russian explorer Przhevalsky, who died there) is the administrative seat of the Issyk-Kul Region of Kyrgyzstan.
+It is near the east tip of the lake and is a base for excursions into the surrounding area.
+Its small old core contains a wooden mosque, built without metal nails by the Dungan people, and a wooden Orthodox church that was used as a stable during Soviet times.